IPAM: IP Address Management

 IP address detection

-You can configure a network (using a network and a netmask) to perform address recognition from time to time or only do it manually.
+You may configure a network (using a network and a netmask) to perform address recognition from time to time or only do it manually.
 This mechanism uses the Recon Server (NetScan), but manages it automatically.

 - Operating system detection is always approximate and based on xprobe.
 For greater accuracy in the results use nmap.